Practice overview

 Recent work includes:

-• Currently instructed in high-profile $1billion claim brought by English companies in liquidation arising out of an alleged international gold bullion fraud involving allegations of unlawful means conspiracy, breach in fiduciary duty etc: Harrington & Charles v Mehta [2022] EWHC 2960 (Ch); [2023] EWHC 988 (CH); [2023] EWHC 2420 (Ch).
+• Instructed in high-profile $1billion claim brought by English companies in liquidation arising out of an alleged international gold bullion fraud involving allegations of unlawful means conspiracy, breach in fiduciary duty etc: Harrington & Charles v Mehta [2022] EWHC 2960 (Ch); [2023] EWHC 988 (Ch); [2023] EWHC 2420 (Ch).

-• Recently instructed in $60m claim for breach of fiduciary duty, negligence and dishonest assistance arising out of management of an investment fund in Cayman Islands: Port Fund v Walkers.
+• Instructed in $60m claim for breach of fiduciary duty, negligence and dishonest assistance arising out of management of an investment fund in Cayman Islands: Port Fund v Walkers.

 • Acted for two of the defendants in high-profile fraud proceedings brought by the administrators of London Capital and Finance plc arising out of the collapse of the company, in a claim said to be worth in excess of £150m.